unturned-info/unturned-3-knowledgebase/contributing.md

 Anything outside of the `docs/` directory is not included in the final build.
 That mean any images included within your markdown should be well organized in their own folder near your files.

-## Online
+## GithHub web ediitor

 Simple fixes can easily be done online through the GitHub editor, and proposed via pull request.
 All pages use markdown for styling with some extra extensions which won't be shown in GitHubs preview.
-Edits can also be suggested via creating an issue on github.
+Edits can also be suggested via creating an issue on GitHub.

 ## Gitpod